What IS the difference between marketing and sales content?

 - Conversation and Communication Support — examples include inventories of emails, questions to ask, answers to customer questions and many others listed here

 - Conversations are content.
 Key conversations are best designed and tested in a manner similar to testing content.
 Then they can be applied universally by the sales organization

 - This approach helps discover the deeper insights required, as well as identifies required visual and other communication support assets

 - Communication support assets that are designed for the customer’s internal conversations to enroll colleagues and stakeholders and build consensus.
 This is a critical and not typically provided asset group

-- Situation-ready content — all supplemental educational and proof assets.
+- Situation-ready information — all supplemental educational and proof assets.

 - The context for sales content requires that it be tailored to each specific customer and situation

 - It speaks to individuals more than market segments or even general personas